pcingola/SnpEff/src/docs/snpeff/troubleshooting.md

 # Troubleshooting

-Some common problems
+Some common problems and how to solve them.
+See also the [FAQ](faq.md) for a comprehensive list of errors and warnings.

 ### Chromosome not found

 !!! warning
     This is by far the most common problem.
-    It means that the input VCF file has chromosome names that do not match SnpEff's database and don't match reference genome either, since SnpEff's database are created using reference genome chromosome names.
+    It means that the input VCF file has chromosome names that do not match SnpEff's database and don't match the reference genome either, since SnpEff's databases are created using reference genome chromosome names.

+SnpEff automatically normalizes chromosome names by stripping common prefixes such as `chr`, `chromo`, and `chromosome` (with separators `:`, `_`, `-`).
+For example, `chr1` and `1` will match automatically.
+The `ERROR_CHROMOSOME_NOT_FOUND` error only occurs when normalization still fails to find a match, which usually means a completely different naming convention or the wrong reference genome.

-The solution is simple: fix your VCF file to use standard chromosome names.
-You can see which chromosome names are used by SnpEff simply by using the `-v` (verbose) command line option.
+If you get this error, the solution is to fix your VCF file to use chromosome names consistent with the database.
+You can see which chromosome names are used by SnpEff by using the `-v` (verbose) command line option.
 This shows all chromosome names and their respective lengths.
 Notice the last line ("Chromosomes names \[sizes\]"):

 ```
 $ java -Xmx8g -jar snpEff.jar -v GRCh37.75 examples/test.chr22.vcf > test.chr22.ann.vcf
 00:00:00.000	Reading configuration file 'snpEff.config'.
 Genome: 'GRCh37.75'